xperseguers/t3ext-image_autoresize/Documentation/AdministratorManual/BatchProcessing/Index.rst

 the directories you normally watch for image upload (see :ref:`general-settings`).

-It is particularly useful if you let users upload images outside of TYPO3 (e.g., using FTP), thus bypassing upload post-processing to automatically resize them according to your rule sets:
+It is particularly useful if you let users upload images outside of TYPO3 (e.g., using FTP), thus bypassing upload post-processing to automatically resize them according to your rule sets (see figure :ref:`myfigure`).

+.. _myfigure:

 .. figure:: ../../Images/scheduler-task.png
 	:alt: Scheduler task to batch resize images

+	Configuration form of a scheduler task to batch resize images

 .. important::
 	As the scheduler task will process each directory found in your rule sets, make sure to exclude directories you